Takeaways

 Check your credit score regularly to maintain visibility on your progression ahead of any sizable financial decisions like buying your first home, purchasing a car, or getting a personal loan.
 Focus on improving your credit score quickly because a good credit score could save you thousands of dollars in interest payments.

-What is the Average VantageScore?
+What Is the Average VantageScore?

-At the end of 2022, the average national VantageScore® credit score was 696.
+At the end of 2024, the average national VantageScore® credit score was 702.[1]
 This falls on the lower end of the Prime cohort.
 Inflation pressures and an inability to earn more income make paying off credit cards and loans more difficult.

 Financial planning can help you budget properly to increase your credit score.
 To get a high credit score, focus on paying your bills on time and decreasing credit utilization.
 This means properly planning to ensure you have savings and checking accounts to make smart money decisions.